mariadb-corporation/MaxScale/Documentation/Getting-Started/Install-MariaDB-MaxScale-Using-a-Tarball.md

 Enter a directory where you have the right to create a subdirectory.
 Then do as follows.

-    $ tar -xzvf maxscale-X.Y.Z.tar.gz
+    $ tar -xzvf maxscale-x.y.z.OS.tar.gz

-The next step is to create the MaxScale configuration file `maxscale-X.Y.Z/etc/maxscale.cnf`.
-The file `maxscale-X.Y.Z/etc/maxscale.cnf.template` can be used as a base.
+The next step is to create the MaxScale configuration file `maxscale-x.y.z/etc/maxscale.cnf`.
+The file `maxscale-x.y.z/etc/maxscale.cnf.template` can be used as a base.
 Please refer to [Configuration Guide](Configuration-Guide.md) for details.

 When the configuration file has been created, MariaDB MaxScale can be started.

-    $ cd maxscale-X.Y.Z
+    $ cd maxscale-x.y.z
     $ LD_LIBRARY_PATH=lib/maxscale bin/maxscale -d --basedir=.

 With the flag `--basedir`, MariaDB MaxScale is told where the `bin`, `etc`, `lib`